dtrebilco/Taren/Articles/EraserSafeAppend.md

 The reason this iterator type is in the "IteratorExt.h" extension file is due to some strict rules when using this iterator and updating the data.

 * *Do not* attempt to access any elements of the array being iterated on manually while iteration is occurring.
- eg. If appending, do not attempt to insert uniquely by find duplicates from the current array - an element may be marked for deletion or be temporally removed from the array.
+ eg. If appending, do not attempt to insert uniquely by finding a duplicate from the current array - an element may be marked for deletion or be temporally removed from the array.

 * *Do not* attempt to insert into the middle of the array during iteration - only appends are allowed.
 For this reason the array should be guarded by accessor functions.